How to Get Into Cambridge Medicine

 The approach to medicine taken by Cambridge is fairly unique, focusing more heavily on the scientific and theoretical aspects of medicine, aiming to teach the students the underlying principles behind the subjects they are learning.
 For the first 3 years of the 6-year degree, there is no contact with patients, instead using the time for detailed scientific studies.

-This is known as a “Traditional” teaching style and is exclusive in the UK to just Oxford and Cambridge.
+This is known as a “Traditional” teaching style and is exclusive in the UK to just Oxford and Cambridge (learn more about Oxford Medicine here).
 You will find that most other universities in the UK use either “Integrated” or “Problem-Based Learning” teaching styles.
 You can learn more about these different styles of teaching in our Oxbridge vs Non-Oxbridge Medical School Guide:

 Why Choose Cambridge Medicine?